 6. Ask Yourself Empowering Questions.
 Certain types of questions can lead you to gain new insights and new motivation.
 Ask yourself the following questions, allow yourself to answer them from your heart, and see where your truths take you: Are your dreams important enough to change your daily lifestyle?

 * Do you want to be responsible for your own life decisions?

-- Do you have the courage to go after what you want with tenacity and see it through to the end?
+* Do you have the courage to go after what you want and see it through?

 * Can you accept that fear is part of the journey and move forward anyway?

 * Can you recognize that fear is only your leader if you allow it to be?

 Being able to overcome your fear and doubt so you can bring into reality the life of your dreams is one of the best experiences in the world!
 Take control of your life by practicing these six simple steps and learn how to tame your fear and create a happier, more successful life.